iRayan7/startupschool19/README.md

                 * Acquisition [$0 -cost to acquire new users-] (can’t count paid channels here!)
 (WOM is the best)
                 * Monopoly [growth = harder for others to defeat you] ( growth of network = growth of company value, marketplaces where one company can win it)
           * (Good examples of unfair advantages in slides!)
 * 👨‍💻 Amazing talk overall.
-I think every one should watch it.
+I think everyone should watch it.
 Even if you don't currently have a startup idea.

 ### [How to Talk to Users](https://www.startupschool.org/videos/63)
 * Good founders maintain a direct connection to their users. ( To extract info from your users throughout the different stages of a company )